-The Legislature increased State Aid to Public Libraries by \$800,000, to \$23,298,834 in the 2017-18 budget.
-Palm Beach County and The Florida Library Association strongly SUPPORTS the restoration of the State Aid to Public Libraries program to at least \$33,400,000.
-This level of funding was last appropriated in FY 2001.
-Currently 51% of Floridians have a library card and they checked out an average of 6 books per person in 2013.
-Floridians visited their public library 78.5 million times in person and made 94.8 million virtual visits.
+The Legislature decreased State Aid to Public Libraries by \$2.5 million to \$20.5 million in the 2018 Legislative Session.
+Palm Beach County strongly SUPPORTS the restoration of the State Aid to Public Libraries program to at least the 2017 level of \$23 million.

+Approximately 51% of Floridians have a library card, vising our libraries 75.1 million times in person and 97.3 virtual visits to library websites.
 A strong fiscal foundation for our public libraries is critical to the state's economic and educational success.